 What Engineers Take With Them in the Age of AI

-In April 2025, Shopify CEO Tobi Lütke sent an internal memo that shook the tech world.
+In April 2025, Shopify CEO Tobi Lütke sent an internal memo that sent shockwaves through the tech industry.
 The message was blunt: AI usage is now a "fundamental expectation" at Shopify.
-Product designers must use AI for all feature prototypes.
-Teams must prove that AI cannot do the job before asking for more headcount.
-AI skills will be part of every performance review.
+Product designers must prototype every feature with AI tools.
+Teams requesting additional headcount must first demonstrate that AI cannot do the job.
+And AI proficiency will factor into every performance review going forward.

 This was not a suggestion.
-It was a mandate.
+It was a mandate — one of the most explicit corporate directives on AI adoption to date.

 A few months later, Matt Shumer's blog post "Something Big Is Happening" went viral with over 50 million views on X. His core message was simple: the people who will thrive are not the ones who master one tool.
 They are the ones who get comfortable with the pace of change itself.